BestEnemies/AIiLight/Flashing-the-Light.md

 ## How to use

 ### 1. Home Assistant
-Using Home Assistant's Automation component, you can have your Ai-Thinker RGBW Light flash by a specified trigger and certain conditions.
-For example, why not let your Ai-Thinker RGBW Light flash if somebody presses the button of your Smart Doorbell:
+Using Home Assistant's Automation component, you can have your Ai-Thinker LED RGBW light flash by a specified trigger and certain conditions.
+For example, why not let your Ai-Thinker LED RGBW light flash if somebody presses the button of your Smart Doorbell:

 ``` YAML
 automation: